ropensci/parzer/cran-comments.md

 ---

-This version fixes an issue with degree like symbols not being parsed; and fixes a failing check on the Additional issues "clang-UBSAN" check.
+This version fixes an issue with degree like symbols not being parsed; and fixes failing checks on R-devel debian clang, and the Additional issues "clang-UBSAN" check.

 Thanks!
 Scott Chamberlain